MontiCore/json/json.md

 <!-- (c) https://github.com/MontiCore/monticore -->
 # JSON

-* The MontiCore language for parsing JSON artifacts contains the grammar:
+* The MontiCore language JSON contains the grammar and symbol management infrastructure for parsing and processing JSON artifacts

-  * **JSON**: json language with symbol table definition.
+  * TODO NJ: small good example (am besten so, dass man sich unten gleich darauf beziehen kann)

 * The main purpose of this language is parsing general artifacts in JSON format that adhere to the common standard.